Predictive Control Strategies for Sustaining Innovation Adoption on Multilayer Social Networks: Formulation of the Control Problem

 \subsection{Control Strategies for Adoption-Opinion Dynamics}

+We consider three distinct control strategies through which interventions can influence the coupled adoption-opinion dynamics: (1) \textit{Opinion shaping}, (2) \textit{Adoption propensity enhancement}, and (3) \textit{Dissatisfaction reduction}.
+Each method acts on a different part of the system, and in principle they could be combined for greater effectiveness.
+In this paper, however, we focus on their separate effects for analytical clarity.

-One natural way to influence the process is by acting on the \emph{opinion dynamics}.
+{\textit{(1) Opinion shaping.} } One natural way to influence the process is by acting on the opinion dynamics.
 Social attitudes play a crucial role in determining whether individuals are willing to adopt new technologies.
 Public information campaigns, educational programs, or targeted communication can shift perceptions in favor of innovation.
-In our model, this corresponds to modifying the stubbornness of communities in the opinion update rule, which becomes \be x(t+1) = (I - \Lambda - \Xi)(x(0) + u(t)) + \Lambda \tilde{W} x(t) + \Xi W a(t),\ee where the control input $u(t)$ represents the intervention effort aimed at positively shifting baseline opinions.
+Empirical studies have shown that informational interventions can significantly influence consumers’ willingness to adopt sustainable behaviors.
+For example, \cite{filippini2021nudging} find that informational nudges concerning costs and environmental impacts significantly affect the stated purchase preferences for electric motorcycles in Nepal.
+Similarly, \cite{li2020analysis} show that popular science campaigns can increase the initial proportion of positive attitudes in consumer networks.
+Motivated by such evidences, we model policy interventions on opinions by modifying the stubbornness of communities in the opinion update rule.
+Specifically,